Wild card (sports): Rugby World Cup

 In the current format of the Rugby World Cup, a team that finishes 3rd in their group automatically gains a berth in the next Rugby World Cup (although they do not advance to the next round).

 Additionally, the Rugby World Cup qualifying format uses a repechage, in which teams from other regions that did not gain the automatic spot play each other for the final spots in the World Cup.

-Association football
+Australian rules football

-Various association football tournaments use the wild card format, such as in the UEFA European Championship, where it was expanded to 6 groups of 4 starting from the 2016 edition of the tournament, the top two from each group qualify for the knockout round, while 4 wild cards (the 4 best-performing teams ranked third in the group) also qualify.
-The FIFA World Cup also used the format when the tournament had 24 teams in 1986, 1990 and 1994.
-(The 1982 edition of the tournament also had 24 teams, but it had two rounds of group stages, so the wild card format was not used) Starting from the 2026 World Cup, there will be 12 groups of 4 teams in the group stage and 8 wild cards will qualify for the knockout round.
+The Australian Football League announced that the 2026 premiership season would introduce an expanded final series, featuring a Wildcard Finals Round during the usual bye week.
+Instead of the standard top 8 teams qualifying, the top 6 will secure a regular bye, while the 7th to 10th teams will face off in elimination matches.
+The 7th ranked team will play the 10th, and the 8th plays the 9th, with the highest ranked victor from either match becoming the 7th and 8th seed respectively.